 - Identify the differences in requirements between the Primary Position and other positions you’re hiring for.
 Repeat step 2 for all positions being created.
 (Disregard step 3 if you’re only hiring for one Position.)

 - Refine your hiring process(es) and try to minimize the differences between Positions and/or locations.
 This is particularly difficult for those who operate in different countries where the requirements differ greatly.
 If you can get it down to only a few hiring processes this will help you streamline your operations.

 Keep your hiring process short.
 A lengthy hiring process deters applicant and can really affect your conversion rates.
 Eliminate any questions and items that are NOT absolutely necessary.

 - Now, we can begin designing the workflow for the Primary Opening.

 After the Primary Opening is created, organize the stages in the workflow before adding content and refining stages.

 Stages are the building blocks of a workflow for an Opening.
 Each Stage has its own functionality ranging from general data collection to specific functionality like video recording, background check, and document signing.
-There are 8 different types of Stages that you can choose from to build the workflow by dividing up the hiring process that you have defined above into Stages.
+There are a number of different Stage types that you can choose from to build the workflow by dividing up the hiring process that you have defined above into Stages.